iainctduncan/papers/source/design.rst

 ``(chords->notes 'C '(I vi ii V7))`` is a legitimate line of Lisp syntax that could be implemented to be a function that renders a chord progression into a list of notes, given a tonic of C.
 It could even return something symbolic that looks very familiar to a musician, and *on which more of the program can work*.
-A potential return value could be represented by the interactive Lisp interpreter as a nested list containing sublists of symbols:
+A potential return value could be represented by the interactive Lisp interpreter as a nested list containing sub-lists of symbols:
 ``'( (C E G) (A C E) (D F A) (G B D F))``

 Further, because this form of symbolic computation is so central to the language - one of the classic texts is even subtitled "A Gentle Introduction to Symbolic Computation" - Lisps include numerous functions for manipulating and transforming lists (CTN: Touretzky 1984).
 For example, we might transpose a list by applying a transposition function, which itself might be built by a function-building function called **make-transposer**, and we might apply this function to a list of symbols.
-This sounds complicated, and indeed, expressing this in most languages is cumbersome, but in Scheme this is both readable and succint:
+This sounds complicated, and indeed, expressing this in most languages is cumbersome, but in Scheme this is both readable and succinct:

 .. code:: scheme